julydavidcf/Windfall/README.md

 * Crash free (5): The game does not crash.
 * Bug and feature fixes (5): Fixed numerous bugs.

+# Features to meet Milestone 3 goals (105 points total)

+* Gameplay II (10): Added two more levels, added a tutorial, added 3 more enemy types and the necromancer boss for the final level.
+Added introduction and dialogue between levels to describe the story.
+* Level loading (10): Added JSON files that can be loaded by the game as different levels, using a JSON loader.
+* Save and reload (10): Added feature to save and load the game, so that the player can save the current state of the game.
+The player can close the game and still be able to re-load.
+* External integration (10): Used nlohmann library to process JSON files.
+* Mouse gestures (10): Integrated 3 types of mouse gesture abilities, the player can use them by holding down right-click and drawing the correct path.
+The correct path for the three abilities are straight-vertical, straight-horizontal, and circular.
+* Advanced geometry shader (10): Added a shield ability that would deform upon collision with a projectile, added background objects that can also be deformed by projectiles.
+* Tutorial (10): Added a textbox-based tutorial that introduces the on-screen objects and teaches the player how to use the abilities.
+* Story (10): Added an introduction and dialogues in-between levels to inform the player of the background and lore.
+* Graphics assets (5): Added many new sprites for abilities and enemy characters.
+* Lag mitigation (5): The game does not lag.
+* Crash free (5): The game does not crash.
+* Memory management (5): Memory usage is fairly low and dynamically-allocated memory are released properly.
+* Bug and feature fixes (5): Fixed numerous bugs.

 # Audio References